ritesh28393/MERN-Web-App-Dev/MarkDownCheet.md

 There must be at least 3 dashes separating each header cell.\
 The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.\
 Colons can be used to align columns\
+You must include a blank line before your table in order for it to correctly render.\
 Example 1 -\

 | Tables        | Are           | Cool  |
 | ------------- |:-------------:| -----:|
 | col 3 is      | right-aligned | $1600 |
 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

 Example 2 -\

 Markdown | Less | Pretty
 --- | --- | ---
 *Still* | `renders` | **nicely**
 1 | 2 | 3

 # BLOCKQUOTES
 To create a blockquote, start a line with __greater than__ followed by an space.\
 Blockquotes can be nested, and can also contain other formatting.